 COVID has not dampened the demand for higher learning.
 In fact, as these figures show, the negative growth from 2017 to 2019 was reversed by positive growth from 2019 to 2021.
 And the projected growth rates per year thereon are all positive.

-In the age of online learning and in a marketplace where people can get hired even without degrees, why do more people want to go to school and get formal education these days?
+The history of e-learning may not be as extensive as traditional schooling but it has certainly made an impact in employment trends and the behavior of students towards pursuing a college education.
+After all, in a job marketplace where people can get hired even without degrees, why do more people want to go to school and get formal education these days?

 The answer might actually be simpler than we would over-analyze it to be.